High School Football Team Helps Weld County Rancher Hit By Tornado

 WELD COUNTY, Colo.
 (CBS4) – The Roosevelt High School football team traveled from Johnstown to pull double duty at Ulrich Farms in Platteville, after a tornado tore through the small town.

 “I came over here as fast as I could and started helping,” said Roosevelt High School student, Tucker Peterson.
 “We got the notification that they needed help here, and we were all ready to go.
-We left the weight room and headed here.”READ MORE: 'New Normal': Changes Coming To Offices Before Workers Return
+We left the weight room and headed here.”READ MORE: Rafting Companies Make The Most Of Low Water Levels In Colorado's High Country

 David Smith lives on the property.
 His home is now a total loss.

 “The funnel cloud came through real slow and you could see the debris, and pretty soon you couldn’t see the house anymore,” Smith said.
 “All you could do is just cry.
-That’s all you can do is just cry.”READ MORE: More Visits To High Country Cause New Stresses For Rescuers
+That’s all you can do is just cry.”READ MORE: Alec McKinney Continues Testimony In Devon Erickson's Murder Trial For STEM School Shooting

 Ulrich Farm owner Rex Beall lost a few head of cattle, buildings, and a workshop.
 He knows it could’ve been worse.